ton-community/ton-docs/docs/v3/documentation/infra/minter-flow.md

 :::

 :::info
-Sending of extracurrency to blackhole has the following effect: extracurrency amount is burnt, but since `ConfigParam7` is not changed, on the next block, **Minter** will receive the burnt amount on its balance.
+Sending of extracurrency to blackhole has the following effect: extracurrency amount is burnt, but since `ConfigParam7` is not changed, on the next block, **minter** will receive the burnt amount on its balance.
 :::

 ## How to mint your own extracurrency

-1. Ensure that your network has the **Minter Contract** and that `ConfigParam2` and `ConfigParam6` are set correctly.
+1. Ensure that your network has the **minter contract** and that `ConfigParam2` and `ConfigParam6` are set correctly.

-2. Create a **Currency Admin Contract** that will control how the extra currency is minted.
+2. Create a **currency admin contract** that will control how the extra currency is minted.

-3. Submit a proposal to the validators to add your **Currency Admin** contract address to the `ExtraCurrencyAuthorizationConfig` for a specific `currency_id` and obtain their approval.
+3. Submit a proposal to the validators to add your **currency admin** contract address to the `ExtraCurrencyAuthorizationConfig` for a specific `currency_id` and obtain their approval.

-4. Send a `mint` request from the **Currency Admin Contract** to the **Minter**.
-Wait for the **Minter** to return the extra currency.
+4. Send a `mint` request from the **currency admin contract** to the **minter**.
+Wait for the **minter** to return the extra currency.
 <Feedback />